flectra-hq/flectra/doc/reference/testing.rst

         Page = self.env['website.page']

-The most common situation is to use :class:`~odoo.tests.common.TransactionCase` and test a property of a model in each method::
+The most common situation is to use :class:`~flectra.tests.common.TransactionCase` and test a property of a model in each method::

     class TestModelA(common.TransactionCase):